Talbot Mundy: India and East Africa: 1899–1909

 In February 1904 he arrived in Mombasa, British East Africa, later claiming that he initially worked as a hunter.
 He also claimed that while near Shirati, he was shot in the leg with a poison spear by a Masai who was stealing his cattle.
 He travelled to Muanza in German East Africa, where he was afflicted with blackwater fever.
 Mundy then worked as an elephant hunter, collecting and selling ivory.
 His later novel, The Ivory Trail, was inspired largely by his own experiences at this time.
 In later years he alleged that he met Frederick Selous at this juncture, although Mundy's biographer has pointed out that Selous was not in East Africa at this time.

 Mundy secured employment as the town clerk of Kisumu, a frontier town where he was stationed during a number of indigenous tribal insurgencies against British imperial rule; the Kisii rebelled in the winter of 1904–05, followed by the Sotik and the Nandi in summer 1905.
 On each occasion the rebels were defeated by the British Army.
 Christian missionaries pressured Mundy into overseeing a program of providing clothes for the native population, who often went naked; he thought this unnecessary, although designed a goat-skin apron for them to wear.
 He made the acquaintance of a magico-religious specialist, Oketch, of the Kakamega Kavirondo tribe, who healed him after a hunting accident.
 He had sexual relationships with a variety of indigenous women, and was dismissed from his job as a result.
 He informed his wife of these activities, thus suggesting that she sue him for divorce; the divorce was granted in May 1908.

 Unemployed, he moved to Nairobi, where he met a married woman, Inez Craven (née Broom).
 Together they eloped, and she divorced her husband in November 1908.
 The couple moved to an island on Lake Victoria, where they lived from February to June, although were subsequently arrested under the Distressed British Subjects Act; under this, they faced imprisoned for six months in Mombasa before deportation to Bombay, although this eventuality did not occur.
 In November, the couple married at Mombasa Registry Office; here, he first used the name of "Talbot Mundy", erroneously claiming to the son of Charles Chetwynd-Talbot, 20th Earl of Shrewsbury.
-That month, they left Mombasa aboard the SS Natal, stopping in Djibouti and Port Said on their way to Marseilles, from where they made their way to England.
+That month, they left Mombasa aboard the SS Natal, stopping in Djibouti and Port Said on their way to Marseille, from where they made their way to England.
 There they visited Mundy's mother in Lee-on-Solent, Hampshire, and she agreed to give Mundy a substantial sum of money; it would be the last time Mundy saw her.
 Mundy and his wife spent most of the money while staying in London, before leaving from Southampton aboard the SS Teutonic in September 1909, headed for the United States.